fmichea/cmdman/README.md

 Introduction
 ------------

-This program provides a simple wrapper arround argparse to manage debugging of applications easily.
-Here is was it does:
+This library provides a simple wrapper around argparse to manage debugging of applications easily.
+Here is what it does:

- - On creation of a `cmdman` instance, it initializes a new argparse parser accessible through `obj.parser`.
+ - On creation of a `cmdman` instance, it initializes a new argparse argument parser accessible through `obj.parser`.
  - You can then call the `parse` function with the `args` parameter to parse your command line arguments.
 If no `args` is provided, `cmdman` simply uses `sys.argv` as the source.
 This function returns the "return code" advised by the feature called.

-Now you have there are two possibilities: if you set up subparsers using the `add_subparser` function, it will automatically call the associated function, otherwise it will call the `default_func` provided in the init (default prints help and returns 1).
+Now there are two possibilities: if you set up subparsers using the `add_subparser` function, it will automatically call the associated function, otherwise it will call the `default_func` provided in the init (default prints help and returns 1).

-If any of these functions raises a instance of a (sub)class of `CMDMAN_CMDError`, this will be concider as a "command error" that should be displayed properly to the user of your program.
+If any of these functions raises a instance of a (sub)class of `CMDMAN_CMDError`, this will be concidered as a "command error" that should be displayed properly to the user of your program.
 By default, it wraps the text of the error on 70 columns, and prepends it with "ERROR: ".
 So for instance, if your program does this: